 General Competition Rules

-The AWI Qualifiers Internationally consist of the Open Division, including Freestyle and T&C as well as the AWI Cash and Catch Division.
-Recreational Freestyle and Recreational Toss and Catch Divisions can be added if the Host selects to do so.
+The AWI International Qualifiers consist of the Open Overall Division that includes Freestyle and Toss and Catch as well as the AWI Open Toss and Catch Division.
+Recreational Freestyle and Recreational Toss and Catch Divisions can be added if the Host chooses to do so.

 The local clubs running the qualifying events may run additional divisions at their discretion.